IBM/Musketeer-Client/README.rst

 Local Mode
 ---------------------------------
 To facilitate research, we support a local version of the Musketeer platform, which is developed on flask.
 This local version has an assumption that there is only one task running at a time.
-In order to run tasks locally, run and restart the following command per task:
+In order to run tasks locally, run the following command:

 .. code-block::